Skip to main content

 Select the World

-Be careful to select the good world just above before copying your map storage url and create your key
+Be careful to select the proper world just above before copying your map storage url and create your key

 Choose your world

-2. Your Map Storage API Key: You can find it in in the same section as the map storage url just below.
-There you can create a new token.
-(Don't forget to save it !)
+2. Your Map Storage API Key: You can find it in the same section.
+There you can create a new token and use it as your API Key.

-By default it will be your github name and github repository like this : githubname-githubrepository.
-This is if you're using github and you forked the map starter kit repository.
+By default, we will use your GitHub pseudo and GitHub repository: githubname-githubrepository.
+This is if you're using GitHub and the map starter kit repository.

 The directory name appear in the URL of your map.

-Be careful if your not using github and you upload two separate maps with the same directory name, this will erase the first one so we recommand you to set a personal directory name.
+Be careful, if you upload two separate maps within the same directory, the second will erase the first one.
+So we recommend you to set a custom directory name for each project as long as they are in the same Admin world.

-When you upload files to the WorkAdventure server, all the files in the directory specified will be removed and replaced by your new files.
+When you upload files to the WorkAdventure server, all the files previously uploaded in the same directory will be removed and replaced by your new files.
 If you keep the "directory" empty, this means that all the files in your world will be removed and replaced by your new files.

-After answering these questions, the script will start to upload your directory.
-To be sure that it worked, you need to see something like this in your terminal : Upload done successfully !
+After answering these questions, the script will start to upload your files.
+To make sure it worked, uou need to see something like this at the end: Upload done successfully!.

 info

-Your settings have been saved in a .env file (except the map storage API key that was saved in the .env.secret file).
+Your settings have been saved in a .env file (and the API Key in the .env.secret file).
 If you need to change them, you can edit these files.

 When you run the npm run upload command, the following things happen:

-• Then, a ZIP file of the dist directory is created and sent to the WorkAdventure "map-storage" server.
+2. Then, a ZIP file of the dist directory is created and sent to the WorkAdventure "map-storage" server.
 This server is in charge of hosting the map files.
-When it receives the ZIP file, it unzips it and stores the files in the directory you configured when you first ran the npm run upload command.
-For each tmj file the server finds, it will check if there exists a matching wam file.
-If not, it will create one. wam files are used to store any part of the map edited in the inline map editor of WorkAdventure (like the list of objects or areas, the microphone settings, etc...)
+When it receives the ZIP file, it unzips it and stores the files in the directory you configured as 'Upload directory'.
+For each .tmj file the server finds, it will check if there exists a matching .wam file.
+If not, it will create one.
+WAM files are used to store any part of the map edited by the Map editor of WorkAdventure (like the list of objects or areas, the microphone settings, etc.)

 Backup your original files!

-The WorkAdventure server only stores the "build" you send to it.
+If you're uploading on WorkAdventure server, it only stores the "build" you send to it.
 It does not store the original files you used to create the map.
 If you want to update your map, you need to update the original files on your computer and run the npm run upload command again.
-Do not think you can get back the original files from the WorkAdventure server, because it stores only the "build".
-It is your responsibility to store the original map files in a safe place in case you want to modify those.
+So do not think you can get back the original files from the WorkAdventure server.
+It is your responsibility to store the original map files in a safe place in case you want to modify those (like GitHub).

 Wrapping things up

 A great place to store your original files is in a Git repository (like GitHub or Gitlab).
-If you are a developer, you probably already know Git.
-The Git repository offers the following advantages:
+If you are a developer, you probably already know about these.
+A Git repository offers the following advantages:

 • you store your files in a safe place